stanford-rc/docs-oak/_docs/faq.md

 ## Can I Access Oak from Sherlock and XStream?

 Oak storage is available from all nodes on [Sherlock](http://www.sherlock.stanford.edu/) and [XStream](http://xstream.stanford.edu/) under /oak.
-Like Sherlock's /scratch, Oak is based on the Lustre parallel filesystem and is connected to Sherlock (1.0 and 2.0) and XStream through Infiniband.
+Like Sherlock's /scratch, Oak is based on the Lustre parallel filesystem and is connected to Sherlock (1.0 and 2.0) and XStream through a low-latency Infiniband network.

 {% include alert.html type="warning" title="Important!" content="You need an account on both Oak and Sherlock (or XStream) to access Oak from Sherlock (or XStream).
 The environment variable **$OAK** should be defined on Sherlock and XStream and contains the path to your Oak group directory.
 You may also use the full path starting with /oak as described above." %}